 Additionally, regulation of our industry is still evolving, and new or different laws or regulations could affect our operations, increase direct compliance costs for us or cause any third-party suppliers or contractors to raise the prices they charge us because of increased compliance costs.
 For example, the FCC has an open notice of proposed rulemaking relating to mitigation of orbital debris, which could affect us and our operations.
-Application of these laws to our business may negatively impact our performance in various ways, limiting the collaborations we may pursue, further regulating the export and re-export of our products, services, and technology from the United States and abroad, and increasing our costs and the time necessary to obtain required authorization.
-The adoption of a multi-layered regulatory approach to any one of the laws or regulations to which we are or may become subject, particularly where the layers are in conflict, could require alteration of our manufacturing processes or operational parameters which may adversely impact our business.
+Application of these laws to our business may negatively impact our performance in various ways, limiting the collaborations we may pursue, further regulating the export of our products, services, and technology from the United States and abroad, and increasing our costs and the time necessary to obtain required authorization.
+The adoption of a multi-layered regulatory approach to any one of the laws or regulational parameters which may adversely impact our business.
 We may not be in complete compliance with all such requirements at all times and, even when we believe we are in complete compliance, a regulatory agency may determine that we are not.